Tips and Info

 - Reworking the switch box and installing a dimmer for the new recessed lights

-- Lights finished, cleanup begins
+- Recessed lights finished, cleanup begins

 - Clean up almost done

-- Completed recessed lighting installation
+- Completed recessed light installation

-- Lights completed and room reset
+- Recessed lights completed and room reset